-There are two different cryptographic implementations used by the TOE.
-The TOE includes the FIPS certified Tripwire Cryptographic Module (TCM) that is used to implement TLS to protect communications between the TE server and TE Agents.
+The TOE includes the FIPS certified BCCM that is used to implement TLS to protect communications between the TE server and TE Agents.
 The TOE uses the JVM TLS implementation in the operational environment to protect communications between the TOE and the remote IT entities.

-The Tripwire Enterprise Server and Tripwire Enterprise Agent components of the TOE use the TLS v1 provided by the TCM to communicate with each other.
+The Tripwire Enterprise Server and Tripwire Enterprise Agent components of the TOE use the

+TLS provided by the BCCM to communicate with each other.
 The server to agent connection is established with a mutually authenticated TLS connection.
 This allows these components of the TOE to use the RMI protocol to exchange services.